s-achurra/JS-Project/README.md

 - [ ] Move their laser cannon to the left and right
 - [ ] Shoot at and hit moving alien pieces
 - [ ] Acquire points for alien ships they hit
-- [ ] See faster aliens as their score increases
 - [ ] Have aliens randomly shoot back at them

 ### Project and Design